1948 in music: Top popular records

 The following songs appeared in The Billboard's 'Best Selling Retail Records', 'Records Most-Played On the Air' and 'Most Played Juke Box Records' charts, starting November 1947 and before December 1948.
 Each week fifteen points were awarded to the number one record, then nine points for number two, eight points for number three, and so on.
 This system rewards songs that reach the highest positions, as well as those that had the longest chart runs.
 The total of a song's complete chart run is determined (never cutoff at the end of December, as in The Billboard's year-end lists), then the three Popular charts are combined, with that number determining a record's year-end rank.
 Regional charts determine the 11-25 rankings each week, and records that failed to score on the main chart were ranked by highest position.
-If a record only scored on one or two of the popular charts, it will obviously rank lower than a national hit on radios and juke boxes.
+If a record scored on only one or two of the popular charts, it will obviously rank lower than a national hit on radios and juke boxes.
 Additional information from other sources is reported, but not used for ranking.
 This includes dates obtained from the "Discography of American Historical Recordings" website, chart performance from 'Most Played Juke Box Race Records', 'Most Played Juke Box Folk (Hillbilly) Records', 'Cashbox', and other sources as noted.